yoonkii/yoonkihong/README.md

 - Fonts: Inter from Google Fonts
 - Icons: Font Awesome
-- Design Inspiration: Apple.com

 ## License

-This project is available for personal and commercial use.
+This project is available for personal use.

 ---

-Created by Yoonki Hong © 2023
+Created by Yoonki Hong © 2025